uncle-pecos/new_api/README.md

 Build it and run
 ========

-You may rebuild the server image from 'server' folder:
+You may rebuild the server image from 'server' dir:

 ```
 $ docker build -t api-start .
 $ docker run -d -p 8080:8080 api-start
 ```

-(it works in server folder)

-If you use Windows you may run start_api.bat in server folder
+If you use Windows you may run start_api.bat in server dir.

 Run tests
 ========

-You may build and run tests (client part) from 'client' folder:
+You may build and run tests (client part) from 'client' dir:

 ```
 $ docker build -t api-tests .
 $ docker run -d -p 8080:8080 api-tests
 ```

-(it works in client folder)

 Show logs
 ========